SF1321/FreeCodeCamp-Capstone-Projects/Mean Variance Standard Deviation Calculator/README.md

 - **Input**: A list containing 9 digits
 - **Output**: A Dictionary containing the resulting calculations
-- **Error Handeling**: If the list is empty, or has less than 9 numbers in it.
+- **Error Handeling**: If the list is empty, or doesn't contain 9 elements in it, raise a ValueError.

 ## Technologies used:
 - NumPy